Introduction to Yeast Bread Activity with Modern Marvels: Bread |Bread-in-a-Bag Recipe

 End of episode

 Bake bread on middle oven rack for 30 – 40 minutes or until done.
 Methods used to test doneness in the video include listening for crunch or tapping for a hollow sound.
-A sure way is to see that internal temperature is at least 205 F with an instant-read thermometer.I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+A sure way is to see that internal temperature is at least 205 F with an instant-read thermometer.Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.